bencarpena/alphard-py-iot/README.md

 # alphard-py-iot
-Project Alphard - the gardener
+Project Alphard - the gardener, the Sensehat, the web server